tock/tock/doc/courses/rustconf/presentation/slides.md

 ## Agenda Today

-  1. Intro to hardware, rools and development environment
+  1. Intro to hardware, tools and development environment

   2. Add functionality to the Tock kernel